 It was disclosed by SS Board Chair Florencia Rirou that the subject of liability has not been brought up since their legal counsel Yukiwo Dengchokl inquired about it two weeks ago.

-According to Rirou and SS Board Vice Chair Lily Uludong, thumb following the incident on June 29th, the Board immediately met Dengchokl for legal advise, a staff meeting was also organized by Administrator Ulai Teltull and counseling was arranged with Public Health for all staff, family members and guests who were victimized by the incident.
+According to Rirou and SS Board Vice Chair Lily Uludong, following the incident on June 29th, the Board immediately met Dengchokl for legal advise, a staff meeting was also organized by Administrator Ulai Teltull and counseling was arranged with Public Health for all staff, family members and guests who were victimized by the incident.

 Religious support and counseling for late Jonas Markub’s family were also arranged, and the agency came together to support Markub’s family during his funeral.
 However, no other action has been taken.